oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Licencing can also be managed through the Microsoft Store for Business and administrators can reclaim and reuse application licences.

-Microsoft Store Design Decisions for all agencies and implementation types.
+Microsoft Store Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---